Bishop's (up)crossing inequality and lower semicomputable random reals revisited: Barmpalias--Lewis-Pye theorem

 has a limit. \end{theorem}

 (See, e.g., \cite{usv2018} for the definition of Martin-L\"of randomness and basic results about monotone converging sequences of rational numbers and their limits, lower semicomputable reals.)

-The argument below proves that there exists a finite or infinite ($+\infty$) limit, but in fact the second case is impossible (and this was known much before the result of Barmpalias and Lewis-Pye; we reproduce the argument below in Section~\ref{history} for reader's convenience).
+The argument below proves that there exists a finite or infinite limit, but in fact the second case is impossible (and this was known much before the result of Barmpalias and Lewis-Pye, see~\cite{KuceraSlaman2001}; we reproduce the argument below in Section~\ref{history} for reader's convenience).

-\begin{proof}[Proof of Theorem~\ref{blp}] If the sequence $(B-b_n)/(A-a_n)$ has no finite or infinite limit, there is a gap $\alpha<\beta$ that is crossed infinitely many times (there are infinitely many terms below $\alpha$ and inifinitely many terms above $\beta$).
+\begin{proof}[of Theorem~\ref{blp}] If the sequence $(B-b_n)/(A-a_n)$ has no finite or infinite limit, there is a gap $\alpha<\beta$ that is crossed infinitely many times (there are infinitely many terms strictly below $\alpha$ and infinitely many terms strictly above $\beta$).
 We need to show that $A$ is non-random.